AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 >[!CAUTION]
 >
->The application must have been configured for Push actions BEFORE any integration to Adobe Campaign SDK.
+>The application must have been configured for Push actions BEFORE any integration to Adobe SDK.
 >
 >If this is not the case, please refer to [this page](https://developer.apple.com/documentation/usernotifications).